Maintaining your national security clearance

 - your agency’s security policy

-- the requirements in this guide.
+- the requirements in the 'Maintaining your national security clearance' guide.

 8. Participate in regular reviews